Shaaali/identity-apps/docs/guides/users/manage-customers.md

    - **Invite user to set their own password:**
     If this option is selected, a password reset request can be sent to the user via email.
 The user can then use the instructions in the email to reset the password.
    - **Set a temporary password for the user:**
-   If this option is selected, the owner/administrator can set a temporary password for the user.
+   If this option is selected, the owner or an administrator can set a temporary password for the user.
    <img :src="$withBase('/assets/img/guides/users/reset-password-of-user.png')" alt="Reset password" width="500">
 3. Click **Reset Password**.